What Is Carbidopa/Levodopa Therapy?

 These motor symptoms are related to the loss of dopamine in the brain.
 By the time Parkinson's symptoms appear, about 60 to 80 percent of the nerves in the brain that make dopamine have been damaged or destroyed.1-4

 Dopamine cannot enter our brains.
 This means that dopamine by itself cannot work as a treatment for PD.
 However, levodopa can enter the brain.
-Levodopa is the building block our bodies use to make dopamine.
+Levodopa is a building block our bodies can use to make dopamine.
 Levodopa is converted to dopamine in the brain.
 The influx of dopamine created by levodopa helps treat the motor symptoms of PD.1-4

 Different brands available